breadcake/NISwGSP_line/README.md

 # NISwGSP_line

+A line preserving term is added to the NISwGSP algorithm to protect the typical line structure from being distorted by the mesh deformation process.

 Reference:

 He C, Zhou J .
 Mesh-based image stitching algorithm with linear structure protection[J].
 Journal of Image and Graphics, 2018, 23(7): 973-983.